pixlsus/website/src/blog/posts/2016-07-12 Blender Slideshow/index.md

 At any time you can also use the hotkey "Alt-A" to view a render preview.
 This may run slow if your machine is not super-fast, but it should run enough to give you a general sense of what you'll get.

-If you want to modify the transition effect by changing its length, you can just increase the overlap between the strips as desired (using the original image strip - if you try to drag the transform strip you'll find it locked to the original image strip and won't move).
+If you want to modify the transition effect by changing its length, you can just increase the overlap between the strips as desired (using the original image strip &mdash; if you try to drag the transform strip you'll find it locked to the original image strip and won't move).

 #### Repeat Repeat